Maiconek/DevSphere/README.md

 Project images and user profile pictures are hosted using **Cloudinary**
 ## Testing
 The project includes both **unit and integration tests** to ensure code reliability and maintainability.

----
-Feel free to contribute to DevSphere and make it a better place for developers worldwide!